 Here is an example of how to use the ShowProgress sub:

-I have created a new class based progress bar.
+I have released an update to this progress bar.
 The new version does not need the Standard Code Module to animate the bar.
 Also, you can create multiple instances of the Progress Bar simultaneously.
 I recommend using that version in your code.
 Check it out and let me know what you think.